Frequently asked questions

 What public consultation was there on marine parks?

 Creating South Australia’s marine parks involved one of the biggest public consultation programs in the state’s history.
 The management plans were shaped and refined over several years with the help of local advisory groups and key stakeholders, and the draft management plans were tested through full public consultation in 2012.
-About 80 per cent of the sanctuary zoning now in place was originally suggested by local advisory groups.

 What are the laws around marine parks?